Tier 1 appeals

-One of the following people will review your appeal and issue an initial order:
+One of the following people will review the appeal and issue an initial order:

 • Our presiding officer